qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

 Workflow
 --------

-In this example, you'll learn how to measure a spectrum of qubit relaxation property with fixed frequency transmons.
+In this example, you'll learn how to measure a spectrum of qubit relaxation versus frequency with fixed frequency transmons.
 As you already know, we give an offset to the qubit frequency with a Stark tone, and the workflow starts from characterizing the amount of the Stark shift against the Stark amplitude :math:`\bar{\Omega}` that you can experimentally control.